 Time Limit on Challenging an Acknowledgment of Paternity in Arizona

 When a child is born to an unmarried mother, she can establish paternity utilizing an acknowledgment of paternity.
 This document, duly signed and filed, is presumed valid but can be rescinded or challenged.
 Both rescission and challenge are subject to legal time limits.
 Can the court extend these time limits when paternity is uncertain and has been uncertain for months?
 In Andrew R. v.
 Arizona Dep’t of Economic Security, 224 P.3d 950 (2010) the Arizona Court of Appeals addressed this issue.

 Facts and Procedure

 In April 2008, the Arizona Department of Economic Security (“ADES”) filed a dependency petition.
-It charged that mother was unable to parent the child due to an unfit home and cocaine abuse.
-ADES also alleged that father was unable to parent the child due to drug addiction.
+It charged that the mother was unable to parent the child due to unfit home and cocaine abuse.
+ADES also alleged that the father was unable to parent the child due to drug addiction.